Aatlantise/syntactic-augmentation-nli/README.md

 - `medium`: 405 examples
 - `large`: 1215 examples

 For example, [`pass_trsf_pos_small.tsv`](https://github.com/Aatlantise/syntactic-augmentation-nli/tree/master/datasets/pass_trsf_pos_small.tsv) is an set of 101 original hypothesis-passivized hypothesis pair whose labels are entailment.
+Also, please note that the negative combined transformed-hypothesis nonentailed datasets (`comb_trsf_neg_large.tsv`, etc) are not discussed or reported in our paper.

 Fields within each file are equivalent to those from the [MultiNLI](https://github.com/nyu-mll/multiNLI) dataset.
 However, only four fields `index`, `sentence1` (premise), `sentence2` (hypothesis), and `gold_label` are populated.
+To finetune BERT on augmented datasets, you can concatenate an augmentation set to an existing training set.

 ## Script

 The attached `.tsv` data files were used to augment the MultiNLI training set in our experiments.
 They are randomly selected subsets or unions of subsets of transformations created by running [`generate_dataset.py`](https://github.com/Aatlantise/syntactic-augmentation-nli/tree/master/generate_dataset.py) on Python 2.
-It requires MultiNLI's json file to run.
+It requires MultiNLI's json file, like `multinli_1.0_train.jsonl` to run.
+Simply modify the MNLI path argument, and run `python2 generate_dataset.py`.
+This will create four files: `inv_orig.tsv`, `inv_trsf.tsv`, `pass_orig.tsv`, and `pass_trsf.tsv`.
+From these four files, individual augmentation sets similar to what is included in the `datasets` folder can be created by concatenating and / or subsetting using commands like `cat` and `shuf -n`.

 ## Config